In Loving Memory

 MENTORING THE NEXT GENERATION

 Beyond his professional career, Ede volunteered his time mentoring young boys in Tacoma public schools — sharing wisdom earned through decades of discipline, sacrifice, and integrity.
-He believed every young man deserved a chance, and he poured into their lives with the same dedication he gave to his Air Force career.

 Many of those young men went on to serve their communities, build families, and live lives of purpose — carrying forward the lessons Ede taught them.
-His impact extends far beyond what any service record could capture.

 THANK YOU FOR YOUR SERVICE